A Film Guide To Cheap-Ass Halloween Costumes

 Leonard Shelby from Memento

 This is possibly the one that requires the most amount of effort, but the reward is stupendous.
-It’s simple: study Christopher Nolan’s Memento, memorise all the tattoos on Leonard’s body and sharpie that shit into yours.
-You may need to get a pal to help you out and it’ll probably help if you walk around shirtless for the entire night (so no self-esteem issues allowed).
+Study Christopher Nolan’s Memento, memorise all the tattoos on Leonard’s body and sharpie them into your body.
+You may need to get a pal to help you out and it’ll probably help if you walk around shirtless for the entire night, if you have no self-esteem issues and everyone else is cool with that.

 Ripley from Alien 3 / Evey from V for Vendetta

-Total estimated cost: Three months of your pride
+Total estimated cost: Three months of your hair pride

 Pinhead from Hellraiser